Undergraduate Program

 Classics Minor Form

 There are two tracks for Classics Minors: Classics, which has a language requirement, and Classical Civilization, which does not.
-Both tracks offer the same areas of concentration: Classical Literature, Ancient History (with emphasis on either Greek or Roman), Ancient Philosophy, Classical Art and Archaeology.
+Both tracks offer the opportunity to study the full breadth of classical studies, including Classical Literature, Ancient History, Ancient Philosophy, Classical Art and Archaeology.
+Given the variety of disciplines that Classics covers, we recommend students consider designing their course selections around whatever disciplinary concentration most interests them.
+Students should determine their courses in consultation with a faculty advisor within the minor (chosen by the student).

-The Minor in Classics consists of five Classics courses at the 2000-level or above, of which at least two must be at the 3000-level or above, and all of which should cohere with the student’s chosen area of concentration, as determined by the student in consultation with the Classics Minor advisor (chosen by the student).
-The Classics Minor language requirement is fulfilled by passing a 3rd semester class in either Ancient Greek or Latin.
-Only courses passed with a C- or better may be applied to the Classics minor.
+The Minor in Classics consists of five Classics courses at the 2000-level or above, of which at least two must be at the 3000-level or above.
+The Classics Minor language requirement is fulfilled by passing either LATIN 1205 or above or GREEK 2101 or above.

-The Minor in Classical Civilization consists of six Classics courses at the 2000- level or above, of which at least two must be at the 3000-level or above, and all of which should cohere with the student’s chosen area of concentration, as determined by the student in consultation with the Classics Civilization Minor advisor (chosen by the student).
+The Minor in Classical Civilization consists of six Classics courses at the 2000- level or above, of which at least two must be at the 3000-level or above.
 It does not include a language requirement.
-Only courses passed with a C- or better may be applied to the Classics minors.

 Classics requirements form